ViewComponent/view_component/README.md

 **Rendering components through models**

-Passing model instances will cause render to look for its respective component class.
+Passing model instances will cause `render` to look for its respective component class.

 The component is instantiated with the rendered model instance.

-Example for a `Post` model.
+Example for a `Post` model:

 `render(@post)`